DasunThathsara/Web-Server/Python/README.md

         handle_client(conn, addr)
 ```

-Then the server can get the browser requests and respond to that using various logics.
+Then the server can get the browser requests and respond to them using various logics.
 The request can be `GET` or `POST`.
-Server can identify it and send the request according to that method.
+The server can identify it and send the request according to that method.

 <br><br>

-If the user request a PHP page, browser or server can't read it and convert to the HTML code.
-THerefore, the server use `subprocess` library and `php.exe` to handle it.
+If the user requests a PHP page, the browser or server can't read it and convert it to HTML.
+Therefore, the server uses the subprocess` library and `php.exe` to handle it.

 ```python
 php_output = subprocess.check_output(["./php/php.exe", "htdocs/" + split_url[0]], stderr=subprocess.STDOUT, cwd="./")
 response = f"""HTTP/1.1 200 OK\nContent-Type: text/html\n\n{php_output.decode('utf-8')}"""
 ```

+This method can pass the requested PHP file to get the executed value of that file.
+After that, we decode that response to `utf-8`.
+Also, the server concatenates that value with the HTTP header and sends it to the web browser as the response to the request.

 ____